kyungheee/test-doc/content/docs/NLP/LLM-in-Chemical-Domain.md

 ## Main Question

 {{% callout note %}}
-**Does LLM have superior extraplation ability for unseen tasks in the chemical domain?**
+**Does an LLM have superior extrapolation ability for unseen tasks in the chemical domain?**
 {{% /callout %}}